-Catherine Ashton's spokesman said she and Javad Zarif were "getting down to detailed work" in the morning session, and were due to meet again later.
+Catherine Ashton's spokesman said she and Javad Zarif were "getting down to detailed work" in the morning session and were to meet again later.

 Ashton is representing a group of six world powers that includes the United States, Britain, China, France, Russia and Germany.
 They want an interim deal that calls for Iran to stop some of its enrichment activity and accept more inspections in return for limited sanctions relief.